rmscode/binary-garden/docs/hardware/raspberrypi.md

 ### Installation and Intial Setup

-Download [DietPi](https://dietpi.com/#download), extract the `img` file from the `xz` archive with [7zip](https://www.7-zip.org/), and flash it to an SD card.
-I used the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to flash the image to the SD card, but something else like [Balena Etcher](https://www.balena.io/etcher/) should work as well.
+1. Download [DietPi](https://dietpi.com/#download) and extract the `img` file from the `xz` archive with [7zip](https://www.7-zip.org/).
+2. Flash the image to an SD card.
+I used the [Raspberry Pi Imager](https://www.raspberrypi.org/software/), but something else like [Balena Etcher](https://www.balena.io/etcher/) will work as well.

-You have two options for setting up DietPi - guided and automatic.
-Guided setup is pretty self explanatory as it will walk you through all of the basic options once you boot the Pi with the SD card.
-Below are the steps for automatic setup.
+3. Place the SD card in the Pi and power it on.
+4. Follow the prompts on the screen to be guided through the initial setup.
+   - Alternatively, you can follow the [section below](#automatic-base-installation) for an automated first-boot experience.

+DietPi is minimal by design, allowing you to choose what software you want ot install and use.
+Just run `dietpi-software` and install whichever DietPi optimized software you'd like.
+To make further changes to your configuration, you can run `dietpi-launcher`.

+### Automatic Base Installation

+DietPi offers the option for an automatic first boot installation.
+Normally, during the first system boot there is an installation procedure which sets up your system initially.
+These steps need an amount of user interaction which can be overcome with the automatic base installation option described in this section.
+The automatized setup is based on the configuration file `/boot/dietpi.txt`.
+It can be edited prior to the first boot and will be evaluated during the first boot procedure.
+On subsequent boot procedures, the options in the file are not evaluated any more.

+??? info "Editing the contents of `/boot/dietpi.txt`"

+    For the Raspberry Pi, the file is located on a FAT32 partition which can be accessed on a Windows PC.
+In this case, `dietpi.txt` can be found in its root.

-1. Leaving the SD card in your computer, navigate to the 126 MB boot partition on the SD card in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
+1. Leave the SD card in your computer, navigate to the FAT32 boot partition in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
-    - Note: Of the two that you will see, this is the FAT32 formatted partition.
-The other is formatted in a linux filesystem and is not accessible in Windows.
 2. Copy and paste the contents from below into `dietpi.txt`, adjust the following options, and save.
     - `AUTO_SETUP_GLOBAL_PASSWORD` - Affects "root" and "dietpi" users and is used by dietpi-software for installs which require a password (e.g. web dashboard).
 During first run setup, the password is removed from this file and instead encrypted and saved to root filesystem.
     - `SOFTWARE_CHROMIUM_AUTOSTART_URL` - You'll need to grab a device key from the portal and paste it in the URL here.